(A) What are Ohio works first (OWF) payments and how are they calculated?

 (a) An assistance group where a member is serving a permanent disqualification penalty due to an intentional program violation under the former aid to families with dependent children program.

 (b) The assistance group with a minor parent or pregnant minor, as described in section 5107.24 of the Revised Code.
 The protective payment continues until the minor marries, turns eighteen years of age, or the adult parent, specified relative, custodian or legal guardian cannot or will not continue as the protective payee.
 Protective payments are not required for a minor residing in an adult-supervised supportive living arrangement as described in section 5107.24 of the Revised Code.

 (c) The assistance group has a money mismangement situation which means a demonstrated inability to manage funds.
 A determination of mismanagement shall not be made solely on the fact that bills are not paid in a timely manner.
 The following are examples of money mismanagement situations and are not all inclusive:

 (i) Payments received by the parent, specified relative, custodian or legal guardian have not been or are not currently used in the best interest of the child.

 (ii) The parent, specified relative, custodian or legal guardian has misused funds to the extent that allowing that individual to manage the OWF grant is a threat to the health and safety of the child(ren).

-(3) The selection of the protective payee shall be made by the assistance group or by the county agency with participation and consent from the assistance group.
+(3) The selection of the protective payee shall be made by the assistance group or the county agency with participation and consent from the assistance group.
 The protective payee may be a relative or friend of the assistance group, an agency providing protective services or a member of the assistance group.
 If no protective payee can be located, the disqualified member or minor parent can continue to receive the benefits in their name.

-(v) Landlords, grocers, or any other vendor of goods or services dealing directly with the assistance group.
+(e) Landlords, grocers, or any other vendor of goods or services dealing directly with the assistance group.